Anesthesiology Update 2026

 In support of improving patient care, Harvard Medical School is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The Harvard Medical School designates this for a maximum of 52.25 AMA PRA Category 1 Credit(s)™.
+The Harvard Medical School designates this live activity for a maximum of 52.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 • Course only, no optional Hands-on Ultrasound or Evening Workshops = 38.50 AMA PRA Category 1 Credits